Zemanta/engineering-at-zemanta/3-Lifecycle-of-a-Task.md

 At Zemanta we release stuff in 2 distinct ways:

 * **Release with deploy** - if a feature doesn't directly affect our end users (e.g. we deploy a minor backend bidding algorithm adjustment) we deploy and that also counts as a release.
-Once you deploy it's important that you update your team via email and or trello to let them know something is relased.
+Once you deploy it's important that you update your team via email and or trello to let them know something is released.

 * **Release with feature flag** - however, if a feature does directly impact our end users (e.g. new button in a dashboard) we have a very intricate internal mechanism in place that allows a developer to hide their feature behind a feature flag, making the feature to be only available to a subset of users.
 Since PMs have the control to assign feature flags to subsets of users, they can release a feature whenever they please, relieving engineers of the responsibility of an release.